DVLXLWZ/dvlxlwz.github.io/_Blogs/2024-03-26-Some-Interesting-Papers-and-Notes-and-Websites.md

 >
 >> **Introduction**.
 A very detailed note about moduli space, providing a detailed introduction to the stack theory and its applications.
 This note including the basic theory of Deligne-Mumford stacks, algebraic stacks and the construction of moduli space of curves.
 Furthermore, this book introduce the theory of good moduli space and GIT theory.

+> - **Jon Eugster and Jonathan Pridham.
+[An introduction to derived (algebraic) geometry](https://www.maths.ed.ac.uk/~jpridham/2021lect.pdf).**
+>
+>> **Introduction**.
+Mostly aimed at an audience with backgrounds in geometry and homological algebra, these notes offer an introduction to derived geometry based on a lecture course given by the second author.
+The focus is on derived algebraic geometry, mainly in characteristic $0$, but we also see the tweaks which extend most of the content to analytic and differential settings.

 > - **Yujiro Kawamata.
 [Algebraic Varieties: Minimal Models and Finite Generation](https://chenjiangfudan.github.io/home/pdf/kawamata_book_2024.3.pdf), Translated by Chen Jiang.**
 >
->> **Introduction** A nice introduction text book of birational geometry from basic MMP theory to recent BCHM theory.
+>> **Introduction**.
+A nice introduction text book of birational geometry from basic MMP theory to recent BCHM theory.

 > - **Chenyang Xu.
 [K-stability of Fano varieties](https://web.math.princeton.edu/~chenyang/Kstabilitybook.pdf).**
 >